mdmuradhasanmedia/Copy-Gemini/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right)
 4. Click "Load unpacked"
-5. Select the `copy-gemini-extension` folder
+5. Select the `copy-gemini` folder
 6. The extension is now ready to use!

 ## How to Use